alostnight/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+A session is a cookie that is store in the browser. a json web token uses a header, payload and signature that are verified in order to veiw a protected site.
 2. What does `bcrypt` do to help us store passwords in a secure manner.
+It hashes the password multiple times so its harder to decrpyt.
 3. How are unit tests different from integration and end-to-end testing.
+Integration test that uint work together. end to end simulates a users inputs, making sure that the app works as a whole.
 4. How _Test Driven Development_ changes the way we write applications and tests.
+You make the test first and write the code around it.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions